-There are two types of child custody orders – temporary orders and permanent orders.
+There are two types of child custody orders – temporary child custody orders and permanent child custody orders.
 Both orders are enforceable by the court and set out how custody of a child is allocated between the parents (or non-parents, if the parents do not have custody).
 The “temporary” and “permanent” labels associated with each order are somewhat misleading because custody orders are never really “permanent.”
 Custody orders are always modifiable based upon a substantial change in circumstances.

-Temporary Custody Order
+Temporary Child Custody Order

-Permanent Custody Order
+Permanent Child Custody Order

 Once entered, permanent child custody orders supersede and replace any preexisting temporary custody order.
 The significant difference between temporary and permanent orders is that temporary custody orders may be modified at any time without finding there has been a substantial change in circumstances.
 On the other hand, permanent child custody orders may only be modified if the court determines that there has been a substantial change in circumstances affecting the minor child’s welfare since the order was entered.
 The court has significant discretion to determine what constitutes a substantial change in circumstances.
 Usually, there must be a showing of major change that impacts the child.
 And, the evidence must show that the substantial change in circumstances affects the best interest of the child so as to make modification of custody necessary.
 As a result, permanent child custody orders are much more difficult to modify than temporary orders even though they are never truly “permanent.”